jd-solanki/anu/docs/guide/components/badge.md

 <!-- 👉 Content -->
 ::::card Content

-Use the prop `content` to pass numeric values, if you want to use other data different than a number use the slot `content` instead
+Use the prop `content` to pass numeric values, if you want to use other data different than a number, use the slot `content` instead

 :::code DemoBadgeContent
 <<< @/components/demos/badge/DemoBadgeContent.vue{3,8}